Skip to main content

 The takeaway:

-CRE is a relationship driven business.
-The earlier you start building genuine connections, the better positioned you’ll be.
+CRE is a relationship-driven business.
+The earlier you build genuine connections, the better positioned you’ll be.

 Reach out, follow up, and stay in touch.
-Most professionals remember what it was like to be starting out and are willing to help if you show real interest.
+Most professionals remember starting out and are willing to help if you show real interest.

 Stay tuned for more perspectives from CRE professionals!